Released on November 20, 2023

-The Ministry of Corrections, Policing and Public Safety is providing $336,000 to the City of Yorkton through the Municipal Police Grants program in 2022-23.
-This grant will fund three existing police positions in the community.
+The Ministry of Corrections, Policing and Public Safety is providing $343,000 to the City of Yorkton through the Municipal Police Grants program in 2023-24.
+This grant will fund three existing RCMP officer positions in the community.

-"The Government of Saskatchewan continues to invest in police services throughout the province," Yorkton MLA Greg Ottenbreit said on behalf of Corrections, Policing and Public Safety Minister Christine Tell.
-"This investment will strengthen our community and help to keep the citizens of Yorkton and the surrounding area safe."
+"The Government continues to invest in public safety throughout the province," Yorkton MLA Greg Ottenbreit said on behalf of Corrections, Policing and Public Safety Minister Paul Merriman.
+"This grant supports policing initiatives in the Yorkton area and strengthens our community."

-The funding for Yorkton supports the continued delivery of targeted policing initiatives, such as the Police and Crisis Team (PACT), which comprises police officers and mental health workers who provide an integrated and coordinated response to individuals experiencing a mental health crisis in the community.
+The funding for Yorkton also supports the continued delivery of targeted policing initiatives, such as the Police and Crisis Team (PACT), which teams police officers with mental health workers who provide an integrated and coordinated response to individuals experiencing a mental health crisis in the community.

 "The City of Yorkton appreciates the annual provincial funding of the Municipal Police Grant," Yorkton Mayor Mitch Hippsley said.
-"The RCMP represents the pinnacle of safety in our fine city and is always playing a very active role in both our school systems and on the streets.
-Every community is in need of safety and becoming even more so.
-Our excellent policing services are a BIG part of Yorkton's attraction for both new citizens and businesses."
+"We are very proud to have such a great relationship with the RCMP, as they are the pinnacle of safety in our fine city, always playing a very active role in our safety to both the school systems and on the streets.
+Every community is in need of the best protection services possible and becoming even more so.
+Our excellent RCMP services play a big part in attracting new citizens and new businesses to Yorkton."

 Corrections, Policing and Public Safety